piel3203/Unsupervise_anomaly_INR/README.md

 ### 5.3.
 Provided Notebooks for Analysis

-To generate the LDA plots and the boxplots, two example notebooks are provided:
+To generate the LDA plots and the boxplots, an example of modular notebook is provided:
-./output/results_from_log_lda_boxplot_clean.ipynb
 ./output/results_from_log_lda_boxplots.ipynb

-These notebooks:
+This notebook:

 - Parse the `log.txt` files
 - Load latent vectors and metrics
-- Produce LDA and boxplot figures and export them as pdf in ./output/plots_{muscle_name}/ and./output/figures_boxplots/ respectively
+- Produce LDA and boxplot figures and export them as pdf in ./output/plots_{muscle_name}/ and./output/figures_boxplots_{muscle_name}/ respectively
-- Require modifying the input folder paths depending on your inference outputs
+- A full tutorial is given in the notebook to help adapt it to your own results

 Adapt the paths inside the notebooks according to the names of your inference folders: